GreatCowBASIC/Help/output/md/dim.md

 can also create aliases for existing variables or place variables at specific memory locations.

-For PiC and early AVR, the variable is an undefined value unless explicitly set within a user program.

 GCBASIC supports <span class="strong">**optional initialisation**</span>
 at the point of declaration: